As Uniters, we seek to create ONE JAMAICA - United, Strong and Free!

 - the right to property — accordingly we oppose all government interference with private property, such as confiscation, nationalization, and eminent domain, and support the prohibition of robbery, trespass, fraud, and misrepresentation.

-They should be left free by the government to deal with one another as free traders; and the resultant economic system, the only one compatible with the protection of individual rights, is the free market.
+People should be left free by the government to deal with one another as free traders who by law may not use force or fraud to get their way; and the resultant economic system, (the only one compatible with the protection of individual rights), is the free market.

 A LOOK AT THE FUTURE OF JAMAICA